 Native Americans in Philanthropy #GenIndigenous Response Fund to Support Movement Building

 We are living in a pivotal moment for youth-led movements fighting state-sanctioned violence and racism.
-Across the country, and at Standing Rock, young people are playing leading roles in social justice movements that advance a vision for a just society.
+Across the country — from Ferguson, to Standing Rock, to Charlottesville — young people are playing leading roles in social justice movements that advance a vision for a just society.
 They are working across cultures and across issues to stand in solidarity against our country’s legacy of genocide, slavery and xenophobia that lives on in systems that continue today.
 Now is a critical moment to support Native young people who are showing a readiness to organize in building lasting movements for social change.

-The NAP #GenIndigenous Response Fund will provide grants up to $5,000 to youth organizing groups responding to the current moment in ways that build long-term power for Native youth.
-This fund will provide grants to organizations playing leadership roles at Standing Rock while considering efforts to support the long term engagement of youth leaders in advocacy efforts.
+The NAP #GenIndigenous Response Fund provides grants up to $5,000 to youth organizing groups responding to current moments in ways that build long-term power for Native youth.
+Housed at The Minneapolis Foundation, this fund provides grants to organizations playing leadership roles in their local communities while considering efforts to support the long term engagement of youth leaders in advocacy efforts.
 We believe that youth engagement, organizing and leadership is central to this movement moment, therefore we will prioritize funding efforts that are Native and youth led.
 The first grant cycle awarded grants to ten grantees across the country.
 Read about our previous grantees here.